SKNCEL

 Feature Option 1 (Parkville) Option 2 (standalone)

-Concern-first navigationShipsShips
+Acne-concern navigationShipsShips

 PDP with clinical % claimsShipsShips

-Ingredient transparency modalIf Parkville CMS supportsShips
+Acnacidol ingredient modalIf Parkville CMS supportsShips

 Verified reviews + attribute badgesInherited from ParkvilleBespoke build

-Skin profile quiz (6–8 questions)Phase 2 — deferredCore feature
+Acne profile quiz (6–8 questions)Phase 2 — deferredCore feature

 Personalized routine enginePhase 2 — deferredCore feature